 Special recognition goes to Eve Cooper, our new South Island Regional Manager at CCNZ, who has wasted no time in getting into the weeds and finding ways to make our branch more impactful and improve processes.
-She also graciously offered support for our COTY event, which is always a big event to organise. 📰 t has been a solid and successful year for Otago Branch.
-Despite major challenges this year the branch has really come together and supported our events, we have had great engagement and members feel valued to be a part of CCNZ Otago.
+She also graciously offered support for our COTY event, which is always a big event to organise.

+CIVIL CONTRACTORS NEW ZEALAND 42 ANNUAL REPORT 2022 - 2023 CIVIL CONTRACTORS NEW ZEALAND 43 ANNUAL REPORT 2022 - 2023 t has been a solid and successful year for Otago Branch.